carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_find_policies_in_use_on_specific_device.rst

 Prerequisites
 ~~~~~~~~~~~~~

-None. ### Description Describes how you use the REST API to determine if
-a policy is in use by a specific device.
-A policy is in use if a virtual
-server of specific device has the policy attached to it.
-A special
-virtual server called 'inactive' can be used to associate a policy to a
-device without actually using it to secure traffic.
-Perform the REST API
-actions in the following order: 1.
-Perform a GET operation to determine
-the selfLink of a policy.
-2. Perform a GET operation to determine the
-selfLink of a device.
-3. Perform a GET operation to the virtual-servers
-collection with a filter to find if any virtual servers on that device
-are using that policy.
+None.

 Description
 ~~~~~~~~~~~

+Description describes how you use the REST API to determine if a policy is in use by a specific device.
+A policy is in use if a virtual server of specific device has the policy attached to it.

+A special virtual server called 'inactive' can be used to associate a policy to a device without actually using it to secure traffic.
+Perform the REST API actions in the following order:

+1. Perform a GET operation to determine the selfLink of a policy.

+2. Perform a GET operation to determine the selfLink of a device.

+3. Perform a GET operation to the virtual-servers collection with a filter to find if any virtual servers on that device are using that policy.

-The following extended example shows each of these REST API actions. ### Example #### 1.
-Perform a GET operation to determine the selfLink of a policy.
-Perform a GET operation on the policies collection, filtering the results by a name and limiting the result to show specific fields that are defining the resource, together with a link to retrieve all the policy properties (selfLink).
+The following extended example shows each of these REST API actions.

+1. Perform a GET operation to determine the selfLink of a policy.

+2. Perform a GET operation on the policies collection, filtering the results by a name and limiting the result to show specific fields that are defining the resource, together with a link to retrieve all the policy properties (selfLink).
 In this example the name being searched for is 'Policy\_1'.

 ::